Skip to main content

 Is Celestite the same as Angelite?+

-No, Celestite and Angelite are different minerals, though they share similar pale blue coloring and angelic associations.
-Celestite (SrSO4) is a strontium sulfate that forms beautiful transparent to translucent blue crystals.
-Angelite (CaSO4) is a form of anhydrite — a calcium sulfate that forms in dense, opaque masses.
-Both connect to angelic energy and promote peace, but Celestite has a lighter, more ethereal vibration while Angelite's energy is denser and more grounding.
-Celestite is the natural mineral; Angelite is actually a trade name.
+No, though they look similar and share the angelic association.
+Celestite (SrSO4) is strontium sulfate that forms transparent to translucent blue crystals.
+Angelite (CaSO4) is a form of anhydrite, a calcium sulfate that forms dense, opaque masses.
+Celestite has a lighter, more ethereal feel; Angelite is denser and more grounding.
+Celestite is the natural mineral.
+Angelite is actually a trade name.

 How do I use Celestite for angelic communication?+